 Of course, you can’t determine a profit margin without knowing the precise cost of producing an item you want to sell.
 Let’s say you want to create an Amazon listing for a cat carrier; if the manufacturing, storage, packaging, and shipping (landed) fees come to $75 and you want to list it for $100 a unit, you’re only making a 25 percent profit – and that’s before calculating your advertising expenses (more on that later).

 If your products are handled by Amazon on your behalf (these are known as Fulfilled by Amazon (FBA) Sellers), everything from storage to packing, and shipping may come with a small fee.
 For shipping, in particular, you may have to pay a different amount depending on whether you adhere to a weight-based or price-based format.
-Plus, if you’re not moving enough product out of an Amazon fulfilment warehouse and items are left sitting on shelves, you’ll need to pay extra for using the space they have available.
+Plus, if you’re not moving enough product out of an Amazon fulfillment warehouse and items are left sitting on shelves, you’ll need to pay extra for using the space they have available.

 Since the rise of the COVID-19 pandemic, Amazon has also limited the amount of storage space available to merchants as they’re giving priority to essentials.
-As a result, a number of merchants are relying on third-party warehouses to store their product.
+As a result, a number of merchants are relying on third-party warehouses to store their products.
 And of course, like most things in life, this doesn’t come without an added cost.

 In addition to the aforementioned Seller account fees, there are the following costs that you may need to contend with: